maarten-pennings/WordClock/README.md

   #define NUMPIXELS      65
   for( int i=0; i<NUMPIXELS; i++ ) pixels.setPixelColor(i, i*0x010203 );
   pixels.show();
-}
 ```

 I wrote the above small test loop.
-It configures _65_ pixels.
+It configures _65_ pixels (numbered 0 up to and including 64).
 Since this is one more pixel than is present
 on the board, the data-out pin of the board will show the data send to this non-existing NeoPixel 64.

 Note that the loop sets the red value of NeoPixel _i_ to the value _i_, the green value to _2×i_,
 and the blue value to _3×i_.
 In other words, NeoPixel 64 will be configured to R=64, G=128, B=192.